 Continuity is important, so many teens find that they want to continue biking after treatment is over.
 That’s ideal because biking can become a new hobby.
 Healthy, fulfilling hobbies are the perfect way to stay on track and continue with recovery for a lifetime.

 Biking is a sport, and it can also be a form of therapy.
 More than that, it can be a source of joy.
 All too often, teen clients struggle to find happiness after treatment.
 It is vital for teens to find healthy outlets that bring joy without risking a relapse.

 Biking therapy sets the stage for ongoing joy.
 Biking can be thrilling for many.
 Whether you like the adrenaline rush of mountain biking, you enjoy the exercise benefits of a spin class or you can relax as you cycle on a flat paved path, there are many ways that biking can spark joy.

 Beyond the biking therapy program, Destinations for Teens provides a wide range of resources for teens.
 From mental health support to overcoming addiction, there are strategies customizable to any teen’s needs.
 You can expect all of the following at Destinations for Teens:

 - Surf therapy program

 - Expressive art therapy

 - Individual talk and behavioral therapy

 Biking therapy can be one piece of the recovery puzzle.
-At Destinations for Teens in Woodland Hills, California, and Las Vegas, Nevada, teens can get the support necessary through a variety of therapies.
+At Destinations for Teens in Woodland Hills, California, teens can get the support necessary through a variety of therapies.
 Call 877-466-0620 to learn more and to take the next step today.